 This paper proceeds from the idea that the nation is a fantasy, an imaginary zone through which identity, belonging and control are mediated.
 I explore the consequences of imagining the nation in this way by reading the formative Australian cases through which Native title jurisprudence developed in this country.
 Those cases - Mabo, Wik and Yorta Yorta - and the public discourses surrounding them reveal the competing national fantasies at stake in disputes over property, recognition and co-existence.
 Using the theoretical writing of psychoanalytic scholars Slavoj iek and Julia Kristeva, and the critique of nationalist practices from the work of Benedict Anderson and Ghassan Hage, I interrogate what it means to possess the nation.

-Biber, K. & Stephens, T. 2003, 'Review Essay: Bowling for Paranoid Nationalism: A Review of Michael Moore's Film, 'Bowling for Columbine' after Reading Ghassan Hage's Book, 'Against Paranoid Nationalism'', Current Issues in Criminal Justice, vol. 14, no. 3, pp. 324-327.
+Biber, K & Stephens, T 2003, 'Review Essay: Bowling for Paranoid Nationalism: A Review of Michael Moore's Film, 'Bowling for Columbine' after Reading Ghassan Hage's Book, 'Against Paranoid Nationalism'', Current Issues in Criminal Justice, vol. 14, pp. 324-327.

-Biber, K. 2017, 'Law, evidence and representation' in Brown, M. & Carrabine, E. (eds), Routledge International Handbook of Visual Criminology, Routledge, London and New York, pp. 13-13.View/Download from: UTS OPUS
+Biber, K 2017, 'Law, evidence and representation' in Brown, M & Carrabine, E (eds), Routledge International Handbook of Visual Criminology, Routledge, London and New York, pp. 13-23.

-Biber, K. 2017, 'The Cultural Afterlife of Criminal Evidence' in Rafter, N. & Brown, M. (eds), Oxford Research Encyclopedia of Criminology, Oxford University Press, New York, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Biber, K 2017, 'The Cultural Afterlife of Criminal Evidence' in Rafter, N & Brown, M (eds), Oxford Research Encyclopedia of Criminology and Criminal Justice, Oxford University Press, New York, pp. 1-20.View/Download from: Publisher's site

 This article explores what happens to criminal evidence after the conclusion of legal proceedings, described here as the afterlife of evidence.
 The text investigates the ways that this material proliferates in the shadow of the law, in both cultural and commercial contexts.
 During the criminal trial, the rules of evidence and criminal procedure operate